-Peaches (Prunus persica) contain some anthocyanins, catechin, chlorogenic acid, epicatechin, lignans, quercetin vitamin C and vitamin A (through its beta-carotene content).
-Peaches have been shown to possess antioxidant properties.
-Peaches also have substantial bile acid binding potential, which has been associated with lower cholesterol and lower risks of heart disease and cancer.
+Peaches (Prunus persica) contain some anthocyanins, beta-carotene, catechin, chlorogenic acid, epicatechin, lignans, oleanolic acid, quercetin and vitamin C. Peaches have antioxidant properties, as well as substantial bile acid binding potential, which has been associated with lower cholesterol and lower risks of heart disease and cancer.

 Consumption of canned or dried peaches has been found to be associated with decreased risk of glaucoma.